 When Will Labor Begin?

 Each puppy is born surrounded by his/her own amniotic sac.
 More often than not, the dam will tear away the surrounding sac with her teeth and lick the pup clean.
 When she licks her puppy, it stimulates blood flow and causes the pup to breath.

 She will also bite off the umbilical cord; if not, this is where the thread will come in.
-You must tie the beginnings of a knot carefully around the cord, about 2 inches from the body of the puppy.
+Tie the beginnings of a knot carefully around the cord, about 2 inches from the body of the puppy.

-Do have your vet on standby in case she appears to be in extreme duress.
+Do have your vet on standby in case she appears to be in extreme distress.
 Reasons to call the vet include: Excess bleeding, raised temperature, if a puppy becomes stuck and/or if you've been told how many puppies to expect and that number has not been pushed out.

 Of course, after the birthing process, she will need plenty of rest and TLC.